Barsaat (2005 film)

 Barsaat (lit.
 'Rain') is a 2005 Indian Hindi-language romantic drama film directed by Suneel Darshan.
 It stars Bobby Deol, Priyanka Chopra, and Bipasha Basu.
-The plot of the movie is loosely based on the 2002 movie Sweet Home Alabama.
-Deol also previously acted in a 1995 film of the same name.
+The plot of the film is loosely based on the 2002 American film Sweet Home Alabama.

 Plot

 Aarav is an ambitious young Indian whose dream is to design cars.
 He travels to the United States seeking greener pastures, where he meets the beautiful Anna, a firm believer in destiny.
 Anna instantly falls head over heels for Aarav, but he remains focused on his career.
 Over time, he mellows and the two fall in love.
 Moreover, Aarav's ambitions go on the upswing as the chairman of a major auto company in the U.S. gives him a job as a designer.

 Coincidentally, the chairman happens to be Anna's grandfather, and after he finds out about Aarav and Anna's relationship, he happily announces their betrothal.
 Aarav, who wants to marry Anna, tells her he has to go back to India to tend to his sickly father, but actually returns intent on securing a divorce from his childhood sweetheart, Kajal, whom he hadn't seen for three years.
 Aarav had been forced by his parents to marry Kajal and had left for the United States on their wedding night, and they never consummated their marriage.

 After finding out about Aarav's plans, Kajal tries her best to win him back.
 She yields, however, when Aarav tells her he is in love with another woman and doesn't love Kajal.
 After having Kajal sign the divorce papers, Aarav submits them to his lawyer.
 Kajal, who had been living with Aarav's parents, moves out of their house.
 Feeling guilty, Aarav, who had previously been avoiding Kajal, spends some time with her.
 He tries to help her financially but finds out that Kajal has started a thriving export company for locally made saris.
 She's also become fluent in English.
 Aarav realises that there is more to Kajal than he knows.
 The two spend the day reliving various childhood memories, and Aarav starts feeling attracted to her again.